zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosjobs/README.md

     private static JobGet getJob;

     /**
-     * Main method defines z/OSMF host and user connection and other parameters needed to showcase
+     * The Main method defines z/OSMF host and user connection and other parameters needed to showcase
      * JobGet class functionality.
      *
      * @param args for main not used